pivotal-cf/om/CONTRIBUTING.md

 Check in both the manifest changes and the file additions in the vendor directory.

+## Counterfeiter

+If you need to generate a new fake, you will need to `go get github.com/maxbrunsfeld/counterfeiter`.
+Counterfeiter needs to be pinned to commit `f7bde7cbdb1288611466a0d715b1bbc956519eb1`

 ## Contibuting your changes

 1. When you have a set of changes to contribute back to `om`, create a pull